by-cx/raspik/README.md

 ### Backup

-Implementing RAID with Raspberry Pi for could be overhead.
-Hard drives are not failing every day so this project focuses on doing proper backups instead.
-It uses [Restic](https://restic.net/) that supports many backend and allows doing backups every hour without significant load for your internet connection.
-I am honestly telling you that this project won't protect you from losing recently uploaded files just before hardware failure happens, but it makes sure you won't loose all your data in that case.
+In home based environment RAID covers situations that won't occur much.
+For example if one hard drive fails usually you are ok to wait a little bit until new drive arrives so it can be fixed.
+What you do care is the data.
+This project is focused to deliver the best backup solution instead of 100 % uptime.
+It uses [Restic](https://restic.net/) that supports many backends and allows doing backups every hour without significant load for your internet connection.

 ### Simplicity

-The structure of shares is split into two zones.
-The first one is private space for all users and shared space for those users.
-That means every user has his own space where he can upload his private data no body else can see.
-The shared space is every other Samba share that is created additionally in the configuration.
-Those shares are available for all users.
+I would like to keep the future user interface as simple as possible.
+I prefer plug&play solutions over the most flexible ones.
+Sometimes it's going hand by hand, sometimes flexibility takes a price on usability.
+That's why I decided to use Ansible and Raspbian because the basic product can be delivered in days instead of weeks.
+Same time it's very easy to configure the whole project and set it up with a single command.